Linuxfabrik/monitoring-plugins/check-plugins/openstack-nova-list/README.md

 * `--match` and `--ignore` filter by instance name, `--match-zone`, `--match-vm-state` and `--match-host` (each with an `--ignore-` counterpart) by availability zone, VM state and compute host
 * `--brief` hides the instances that are fine, `--lengthy` adds the id, the host id, the availability zone, the addresses, the creation date and the task Nova is currently running on the instance
 * The id and the host id are shortened to ten characters, the way a short commit hash stands in for the full one
+* Compares the power state the hypervisor last reported against the status, for every instance that is ACTIVE with no task running, which is the same guard Nova applies before it looks at the two
 * A column that no instance filled in is left out of the table, so the compute host does not take up space on a project that is not allowed to see it